Quick Answer

 |---|---|---|

-| Teeth whitening | No | Considered cosmetic |
+| Teeth whitening | No | Considered cosmetic by the IRS |

 | Porcelain veneers (cosmetic) | No | Cosmetic unless medically necessary |

-| Dental insurance premiums | No | Premiums are not FSA-eligible |
+| Dental insurance premiums | No | Insurance premiums are not FSA-eligible expenses |

-| Toothbrushes and toothpaste | No | General hygiene, not medical |
+| Toothbrushes and toothpaste | No | General hygiene, not medical treatment |

-| Mouthwash (non-medicated) | No | Must contain active medical ingredients |
+| Mouthwash (non-medicated) | No | Must contain active medical ingredients to qualify |

 - The full cost of orthodontia is FSA-eligible, including the initial consultation, fitting, adjustments, and retainers.